 Soy milk is the most common of the nondairy milk beverages.
 Each soy milk on the market has its own texture, taste, and consistency, and in general, is thicker and creamier than other nondairy milks.

 Soybeans are the main ingredient in soy milk, followed by soy protein isolate—a concentrated soybean protein.
 Some soy milks contain tofu, but most soy milks are made from organic soybeans, although not all are free of genetically engineered beans.
 Soy milk is available in both liquid and powder forms.
 For the freshest soy milk, you can make your own (see Resources section).

 Oat milk is made from oat kernels and filtered water.
 It may also include other grains, like barley or brown rice.
 The result is a neutral tasting, slightly sweet, highly stable beverage that is also an excellent substitute for cow's milk in cooking and baking.
 Oat milk contains vitamin E and folic acid and is low in fat and contains amino acids, vitamins, trace elements, and minerals.
 The extraction process allows much of the natural fiber to remain in the final product, which makes oat milk "oatmeal in a glass."

 Rice, Nuts, Spuds, and Combos

 Rice milk is lighter and sweeter than soy milk.
 Some people say it tastes closer to cow's milk than the other nondairy choices.
 Almond milk is the number one nut milk, although people who make their own often use walnuts, hazelnuts, or cashews, along with almonds.
-Potato milk is the newest addition to the (non)dairy case, and it is available in both liquid and powder form, although distribution is still limited.
+Potato milk is the newest addition, and it is available in both liquid and powder form, although distribution is still limited.
 Combination beverages often contain oats, barley, soybeans, and brown rice.